napahlm/napahlm/README.md

 Nowadays I work a lot with underwater drones, but also have a aerial drone I'd like to attacha camera to soon.
 I'm learning ROS and C++ in addition to enhancing my Python.

-I'd probably collaborate on mechantronical C++ projects or anything with webscraping/data analysis with Python.
+I'd probably collaborate on mechatronical C++ projects or anything with webscraping/data analysis with Python.